ada-lo/GuardianX/README.md

 **"Set it and Forget it" Ransomware Protection**

-GuardianX catches ransomware attacks in the "micro-damage" phase (first 3-5 files) before mass destruction occurs.
+GuardianX catches ransomware attacks in the "micro-damage" phase before mass destruction occurs.

 ---